erlingrj/iot-temp/report.md

 |---|-|-|-|
 |123|0|23-06-2019T09:42:00|23.5|

-Fig XX.
-Entry of the Log database
+Fig. 3: Entry of the Log database

 | Customer ID | Timestamp-temperature | Temperature | Timestamp-control | Control |
 |---|-|-|-|--|
 |123|24-06-2019T10:30:00|21.0|20-06-2019T08:38:00|17.0-17.0-17.0-18.0-18.0 ...|

-Fig. YY.
-Entry of the current value database
+Fig. 4: Entry of the current value database

 #### Web user interface
 The Web UI provides the user with a similar interface as the local GUI.
 It shows the current temperature and the current control policy.
 It lets the user change the control policy and it also lets the user see the average temperature for the last 24h and also the last week.
 The user input is stored in the database so that the Logger/Gateway can pull it later.

+Fig. 5 shows the full system.
+Notice that the Logger/Gateway makes up the interface of the *local system* to the outside world.
+The Logger/Gateway communicates with the AWS Databases through the Nginx Web Server piped through uWSGI processed by our Flask backend which pulls data from the DynamoDB databases and sends the responses back the same way.

 ![alt text](doc/full_system.bmp "Fig. XX Local System")

-Fig XX.
-Full system
+Fig. 5: Full system

 ## Technologies and frameworks
 This system touches on many areas from low level drivers sampling analog sensor input to styling of HTML pages for the browser.
 We have therefor used a variaty of frameworks, protocols and languages discussed below.